Incident screens to prevent rubbernecking

 The immediate reaction of all first responders and Gardaí to the crash is to firstly secure the scene so that they can make the scene safe for other road users and also so they can work safely within a defined space while they attend to any injured persons.
 It is a sad fact that if there are dead at the scene they are left momentarily in situ, in favour of tending to the injured who are still alive.

-These scenes should for multiple reasons be shielded from public view if at all possible and the use of incident screens would be advantageous in these kinds of situations.
-The question is why Irish authorities do not implement these simple procedures that other State authorities do?
+These terrible scenes, should, for multiple reasons be shielded from public view if at all possible, and the use of incident screens would be advantageous in these kinds of situations.
+The question we should be asking is; why are the Irish authorities not implementing these simple procedures, something that other State authorities do around the world?

 If an incident screen is set up fast on-site to cover the scene of an accident, the view of motorists is blocked and this inevitably minimises rubbernecking, preventing traffic tie-ups and additional accidents.
 The screen also works to privatise fatal accidents.